 MC1R variants can also modify melanoma risk in individuals with CDKN2A mutations.
 A study consisting of 815 CDKN2A mutation carriers looked at four common non-synonymous MC1R variants and found that having one variant increased the melanoma risk twofold, but having two or more variants increased melanoma risk nearly sixfold.
 After stratification for hair color, the increased risk of melanoma appeared to be limited to subjects with brown or black hair.
 These data suggest that MC1R variants increase melanoma risk in a manner independent of their effect on pigmentation.
 A meta-analysis of individuals with CDKN2A mutations showed that those with greater than one variant in MC1R had approximately fourfold increased risk of melanoma.
 Individuals with one or more variants in MC1R showed an average 10-year decrease in age of onset from 47 to 37 years.
 In contrast, a large consortium study did not show as large a decrease in age at onset of melanoma.
 Another study of Norwegian melanoma cases and controls showed that CDKN2A mutation carriers had an increased risk of melanoma when they carried either the Arg160Trp or Asp84Glu MC1R variants.
 However, MC1R status may play a prognostic role in melanoma patients.
 Pooled analyses of cohorts of melanoma patients with MC1R variants suggest that the presence of one or more variants conveys an overall survival benefit (hazard ratio = 0.78; 95% CI, 0.65–0.94).

 Whole-genome sequencing led to the identification of an E318K variant in the microphthalmia–associated transcription factor (MITF) gene in a family with seven cases of melanoma.
+MITF is a transcription factor that has been shown to regulate multiple genes important in melanocyte function and the E318K variant impairs the normal SUMOylation of MITF.
 The E318K variant was found in three of seven melanoma cases tested in this family and was present at a much higher frequency in melanoma cases than controls.
 Six additional families out of 182 families negative for CDKN2A and CDK4 mutations were found to carry the variant.
 An additional study found six individuals with the E318K variant in a cohort of 168 individuals with melanoma (frequency of 0.018); no unaffected controls carried the variant.
 Individuals with the E318K variant were more likely to be fair skinned, with high nevus counts and high freckling scores, and all had multiple primary melanomas.
 There was also a high frequency of amelanotic melanomas.
-Population-based studies show a twofold increased risk of melanoma in carriers of the E318K variant.
+Population-based studies in Australia and the United Kingdom consisting of 3,920 cases and 4,036 controls show a twofold increased risk of melanoma in carriers of the E318K variant.
 These data suggest that the E318K variant may be a moderate-risk allele for melanoma.
-MITF is a transcription factor that has been shown to regulate multiple genes important in melanocyte function and the E318K variant impairs the normal SUMOylation of MITF.
+However, these data remain controversial.
+Subsequent studies in a Polish population of 4,266 cancer patients and 2,114 controls found no association with melanoma.

 The Breast Cancer Linkage Consortium found that mutations in BRCA2 were associated with a relative risk of melanoma of 2.58 (95% CI, 1.3–5.2).
 A second study reported a similar increase in risk, although the result fell short of statistical significance.
 In contrast, another large cohort study of BRCA2 mutation carriers in the Netherlands showed a decreased risk of melanoma; however, the expected incidence of melanoma was rare in this population, and this result reflects a difference of only two melanoma cases.
 Ashkenazi Jewish melanoma patients have not been shown to have an increased prevalence of the three founder mutations in BRCA1 and BRCA2 that are commonly found in this population.
 Overall, the evidence for increased risk of melanoma in the BRCA2 population is inconsistent at this time.